 High Line Park Tour

 If you want to explore High Line Park while learning about its history (that dates back to 1847!) take this walking tour.
-On this 2-hour tour you’ll hear about New York’s “West Side Cowboys”.
+On this 2-hour tour, you’ll hear about New York’s “West Side Cowboys”.
 In addition to hearing about the variety of plants that make the 2.33 km park so beautiful.
 After wandering through the park, you will visit the White Star Pier.
 This is where the survivors of the Titanic disembarked.
 The old Nabisco factory, where the Oreo Cookie was invented is another highlight of the tour.
 I advise you to take this tour at the end of March until the end of October as the park will be in full bloom.

 Walking the High Line

 You can also, of course, walk freely on the High Line in New York!
-The park is free to access and is the perfect route to cross Chelsea and reach Greenwich Village from the all-new Hudson Yards neighborhood, or vice versa.
+The park is free to access and is the perfect route to cross Chelsea and reach Greenwich Village from the all-new Hudson Yards neighbourhood or vice versa.
 Here is the route on the High Line that I recommend:

 You can access the very beginning of High Line Park on 34th Street between 11th Avenue and 12th Avenue, entry onto the High Line is via a ramp, which is wheelchair accessible.
 Before starting the walk, take advantage of being in the Hudson Yards district to take a look at the Vessel with its impressive architecture.
 In the same area, you can find Edge Observation Deck, the highest outdoor observation deck in New York.